libops/captcha-protect/README.md

 ## Similar projects

 - [Traefik RateLimit middleware](https://doc.traefik.io/traefik/middlewares/http/ratelimit/) - the core traefik ratelimit middleware will start sending 429 responses based on individual IPs, which might not be good enough to protect against traffic coming from distributed networks.
+Also, this plugin (captcha-protect) allows not including files in your rate limiter to avoid static assets from being counted in the rate limit.
 - [crowdsec-bouncer-traefik-plugin](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin) has a captcha option, but requires integrating with crowdsec to verify individual IPs.
 This plugin (captcha-protect) instead just checks the traffic actually visiting your site and verifies the traffic is from a person only when the traffic exceeds some rate limit you configure.

 ## Attribution